csev/dj4e/assn/dj4e_hello.md

 This assignment is not a lot of code.
 It is more about learning to read, reuse, and adapt code.
 There is lots of sample code in `dj4e-samples` - probably too much code.
 If you just copy and paste everything from `dj4e-samples` it will be difficult to make this work.
-Sometime when looking at code written by others, it is important to know what is going on to what *not* to copy.
+When looking at code written by others, it is important to know what is going, what can be copied, and what *not* to copy.

 Also make sure to check the auto grader for any additional requirements for this assignment.